New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 The NewYorkLife AARP Insurance Program offered through New York Life sounds like a great deal.
 But for seniors looking for a great deal on life insurance policies, it’s anything but.

 AARP life insurance for seniors is expensive, restrictive, and doesn’t offer much coverage.
-Plus, it seems like a nightmare to get the death benefit paid, especially if you die in the first two years of the policy.

 Buyer beware of AARP senior life insurance!
 If you’re in the market for affordable final expense life insurance, call us at Final Expense Direct — this type of life insurance is all we do!
 Let us offer you and your family peace of mind, and guaranteed coverage when you need it the most.